Skip to content

 Other terms are:

-Education East Sussex (previously known as ISEND) staff have worked with East Sussex Parent Carer Forum (ESPCF) to gather the views of parents and carers about EBSA.
-This information was used to produce a toolkit for schools and an information booklet for parents and carers, which includes EBSA information for children and young people:
+Education East Sussex staff have worked with East Sussex Parent Carer Forum (ESPCF) to gather the views of parents and carers about EBSA.
+This information was used to produce a toolkit for schools and an information booklet for parents and carers.
+This includes EBSA information for children and young people:

 Wellbeing and Mental Health Support

-There are various services throughout East Sussex and online that seek to help children and young people with their emotional, psychological and mental health.
-Within this section we have listed some of those services, and at the bottom of this section we have linked to our directory that highlights further support.
+There are various services throughout East Sussex and online that seek to help children and young people with SEMH.
+Within this section we have listed some of those services.
+At the bottom of this section we have linked to our directory, on 1Space, that highlights further support.

 Please note: some of these services only operate in certain areas of East Sussex.
 Please visit their websites to find out more.